If you have had your bat knocked in by Fantail Cricket please move to the ‘Match Ready’ step. If you haven’t please read the following.

 Being made of natural material there is no definite time frame within which your bat will last.
 To obtain the maximum life and performance please adhere to the care and preparation instructions.
 Constantly monitor the blade of your bat, maintain and store it correctly especially in moist or wet environments.
+We highly recommend having a toe guard and facing on your bat as well as getting an annual service.

 Should your bat suffer damage please remove it from play straight away and consult Fantail Cricket or cricket specialist for repair.
 Damage should be fixed straight away without continuing to play.
 Should this be a warranty circumstance it must go through our normal warranty claim procedures as listed above.
 Fantail will not be responsible for reimbursement of monies for repairs undertaken without our prior instruction.